 If the gNB-CU-UP is capable to provide all of the requested information, it shall initiate the information reporting as requested by the gNB-CU-CP and respond with the DATA COLLECTION RESPONSE message.

 If the Reporting Periodicity for Data Collection IE in the DATA COLLECTION REQUEST is present, this indicates the periodicity for the reporting of periodic information.
 The gNB-CU-UP shall report only once, unless otherwise requested within the Reporting Periodicity for Data Collection IE.

+If the Registration Request for Data Collection IE is set to "start" in the DATA COLLECTION REQUEST message and one or more of the UE performance metrics are requested, the UE Performance Collection Configuration IE shall be included.
+The gNB-CU-UP shall take the UE Performance Collection Configuration IE into account for the configuration of UE performance collection and reporting.
+The gNB-CU-UP shall terminate the collection when at least one of the following conditions is fulfilled:

+- the time since the bearer context was successfully established is equal to the value of the Collection Time Duration for UE Performance IE;

+- the established bearer context is suspended or released.

 Interaction with other procedures

 When starting a measurement, the Report Characteristics for Data Collection IE in the DATA COLLECTION REQUEST indicates the type of objects gNB-CU-UP shall perform measurements on.
 The gNB-CU-UP shall include in the DATA COLLECTION UPDATE message: